shivam-5/Data-analysis/README.md

 First argument nodejs/node specifies the organization and repository to retrieve the request from.
 Second argument 10 specifies the number of requests to analyze the data from.

 Note: It would be better if either both arguments are specified or none.
+Documentation is provided inline in code